tcacenco/summaryclipper/README.md

 - /health
 - /summarize_video

 The latter will use OpenAI's Whisper speech-to-text model (tiny) to create a transcription of the audio downloaded.
-Then the application send a request to OpenAI API to get a summary of the transcribed audio using GPT-3.5.
+The application send a request to OpenAI API to get a summary of the transcribed audio using GPT-3.5.